Trinitek/TpsParser/README.md

 ## Deserializer

-This library includes a deserializer that allows you to read fields--including MEMOs and BLOBs--into POCO objects marked with the appropriate annotations.
+This library includes a deserializer that allows you to read fields--including MEMOs and BLOBs--into POCO objects marked with the appropriate attributes.

 ```cs
 class Contact